jlboba/django_contacts/README.md

 1. After the migrations finish, you should now be able to open the heroku app in your browser!
 1. Remember that your heroku database is separate from your local database, so there should not be any data on the first load.
+    - You can add data by just using the create route / form already there
-    - You can add data by logging in to `/admin` with the heroku superuser you created
+    - Additionally, you can also log in to `/admin` with the heroku superuser you created

 ---